With KUDO, you can stream directly to your Youtube, Facebook, or IBM, as long as you use the Large Meeting format.

 - In the Stream Key field, type or paste your YouTube stream key.
 That links OBS with YouTube so the software streams straight to your channel.

 - Click Audio on the left-hand menu.
 Each device on that page represents one potential audio source in your livestream.
-If you want viewers to hear the session or desktop audio, set one of the Desktop Audio settings to your system’s audio output.
+If you want viewers to hear the meeting or desktop audio, set one of the Desktop Audio settings to your system’s audio output.
 If you want your viewers to hear you, select your microphone from the drop-down next to Mix/Auxiliary Audio.